 Sharing Is Caring!
 Share this awesome content with your friends now.

-Contributed by Dorrett Simmons
+By Dorrett Simmons

 Formal education in Jamaica starts at the tender age of 2 years old!
 Impressive, isn’t it?
 The foundation of our education system lies within early childhood with what we call Basic or Infant School.
+Then there is Kindergarten or Preparatory; the latter is not a preference for the lower income earner as these schools attract exorbitant fees.

-Some Day Care Centers, in addition to giving child care, they also offer limited childhood education which prepares them for Basic or Infant School.
+Some Day Care Centers, in addition to giving child care, they also offer limited early childhood education which prepares them for Basic or Infant School.
 They are taught the alphabet, how to count as well as numerous songs and nursery rhymes.

 This is a critical period for young children but until recently a lot of parents didn’t think that early childhood education was important.